Game of chance

 A game of chance is in contrast with a game of skill.
 It is a game whose outcome is strongly influenced by some randomizing device.
-Common devices used include dice, spinning tops, playing cards, roulette wheels, numbered balls, or in the case of digital games; random number generators.
-A game of chance may be played as gambling if players wage money or anything of monetary value.
+Common devices used include dice, spinning tops, playing cards, roulette wheels, numbered balls, or in the case of digital games random number generators.
+A game of chance may be played as gambling if players wager money or anything of monetary value.